 A prohibition on killing in warfare may also explain why Moriori numbers grew.
 An early leader, Nunuku, organised a permanent truce and forbade man-killing.
 Laws and religious beliefs were observed strictly by all nine Moriori tribes, including the two on Pitt Island (Rangiāuria).

-The brig Chatham, captained by Lieutenant William R. Broughton, sighted the island group on 29 November 1791 after being blown off course.
+The crew of the brig Chatham, captained by Lieutenant William R. Broughton, sighted the island group on 29 November 1791 after being blown off course.
 They were the first outsiders to do so.
 They landed on Rēkohu and claimed it for Britain’s King George III.
 A misunderstanding over a fishing net resulted in the death of one Moriori (at least), a man named Tamakororo.

 Amongst those who had visited the Chatham Islands was Paki Whara, who later related his experiences: ‘There is an island out in the ocean, not far from here to the eastward, which we visited.
 It is a land of food – he whenua kai!
 It is full of birds – both land- and sea-birds – of all kinds; some living in the peaty soil; with albatross in plenty on the outlying islands.
 There is an abundance of sea and shellfish; the lakes swarm with eels; and it is a land of the karaka berry – he whenua karaka.
 The inhabitants are very numerous but they do not understand how to fight, and they have no weapons ...
 This was the story which induced us to go to the Chathams.’1

 Nevertheless the Moriori elders decided to meet the next visitors peacefully.
 These were sealers, mostly from Sydney, soon after 1800.
-They introduced alien diseases to which the Moriori had no natural immunity, and the population fell to under 1,700 by 1835.
+They introduced diseases to which the Moriori had no natural immunity, and the population fell to under 1,700 by 1835.
 By the mid-1840s the seals had been slaughtered nearly to extinction and the industry collapsed.

-In the 1820s several northern Taranaki tribes, under pressure from the muskets of their Waikato neighbours, had migrated southwards to Cook Strait to new homes.
+In the 1820s several northern Taranaki tribes, under pressure from the muskets of their Waikato neighbours, migrated southwards to Cook Strait to new homes.
 Tribal jealousies over the allocation of the spoils of war reached such a pitch that two groups, Ngāti Tama and Ngāti Mutunga, sought sanctuary elsewhere.
 A few proposed that they all migrate to the Chathams, where they understood there was abundant food and people who would not fight them.

 In November 1835 the two tribes seized the Rodney, a Sydney trading ship then in Wellington Harbour.
 A first trip was made to the Chatham Islands with about 470 Ngāti Mutunga and Ngāti Tama.
 There was overcrowding and not enough food or fresh water, and by the time it arrived most were sick.
 A second trip was made with about 430 on board.